Darkmown vs. Markdoc

 Deploy in one click

-Deploy to Vercel Deploy to Cloudflare Star on GitHub
+Deploy to Vercel Deploy static to Cloudflare Star on GitHub